ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ## About

-{{ model }} is a fully-coupled global climate model, combining  atmoshpere, land, ocean, sea ice, ocean biogeochemistry and land biogeochemistry components.
+{{ model }} is a fully-coupled global climate model, combining  atmosphere, land, ocean, sea ice, ocean biogeochemistry and land biogeochemistry components.
 A description of the model and its components is available in the [{{ model }} overview][model configurations].

 The instructions below outline how to run {{ model }} using ACCESS-NRI's software deployment pipeline, specifically designed to run on the [National Computating Infrastructure (NCI)](https://nci.org.au/about-us/who-we-are) supercomputer [_Gadi_][gadi].